hhandoko/hhandoko.github.io/_drafts/2017-08-08-deploy-phoenix-to-elasticbeanstalk-1.md

 ### Out of Scope

-The following is only a basic example, there are other areas that I would like to research further and hopefully cover in future posts, such as:
+The following is only a basic example, covering only the basic Phoenix application structure, not an umbrella or multi-module ones.
+I'm still researching the following deployment topics, hopefully covering them in follow-up posts:

+* Ecto / database schema migrations on application start,
 * Erlang distribution and clustering, and
 * hot swapping when upgrading cluster.